 In my experience, it is very difficult for people, regardless of whether they have come across the concept of a story point in the past, to start estimating a new product backlog by picking the smallest story and comparing it to others.
 I have noticed several general cases that make it hard or impractical to use points:

 - There is no consistency in size across stories; some are very granular while others are relatively high level, and there is no way to break them down further at this point in time.
 In this case, the team will be struggling to compare the smallest stories with the biggest ones (how much bigger are these than those?
 2x, 10x, 100x?..)

 - The team does not have visibility into the complete backlog but only sees a small subset of stories to estimate, e.g. for a coming sprint.
 (This happens when a team is one of several working on a complex system, for example.)
 Relative story sizes from this small subset may not be applicable to the bigger set of stories.
-For example, there are only three stories in the sprint backlog: small, medium and large.
-The team estimates them at 1, 2 and 5 points, but then in the next sprint they discover stories that are XXXS and XXXL.
-How much points they should assign to them now?
+For example, there are only three stories in the sprint backlog: small, medium, and large.
+The team estimates them at 1, 2, and 5 points, but then in the next sprint, they discover stories that are XXXS and XXXL.
+How many points they should assign to them now?

 - An opposite situation takes place when the backlog is very big, let’s say 200 or more stories.
 Finding the smallest story could be tricky, but it would be trickier to compare it to the other 199 to assign correct numbers of points to each.

 When confronted with these kinds of cases, teams often feel that a point-driven approach is inadequate.
 I have found it useful to introduce the concept of absolute ideal days in order to enforce structure estimation practices.
 This is how I use it.